VPDroid/Dev/README.md

 The codes we created are as follows, which are based on the Android Open Source Project (AOSP) (https://android.googlesource.com/platform/manifest) and Cells (https://cells-source.cs.columbia.edu/ ).

 ## cells
-  cells/: Container Manager Daemons
+  cells/: VP Manager Daemons

-  cellsservice/: Container Manager
+  cellsservice/: VP Manager

   cellsapp/: Switch Applications